ozfortress/ozfortress_docs/docs/rules/global.md

 Teams are allowed to swap mercenaries during the match provided the other team approves the new mercenary.

 ##### Mercenary Limiting
-Teams can only make use of of the same mercenary within **three matches per season**, this is so the same mercenary cannot be used for more than a third of the season.
-There is **no limit** on the amount of mercenaries used per season.
+Teams can only make use of of the same mercenary within **two matches per season**, this is so the same mercenary cannot be used for more than a third of the season.
+There is **no limit** on the amount of mercenaries used per season, only on one specific player.

 ##### Mercenary Negotiation
 Mercenaries may only be used at the **discretion of the opposing team captain**.
 There is no restriction on mercenary use if allowed by the opposing team captain.
 Do be aware that it is unlikely that opposing team captains will allow players of significantly larger skill to participate in the match and therefore reasonable requests are preferred.
 Team **captains do have the right to deny any mercenary**, even if they are from a lower bracket.
 However, **please do try to accommodate reasonable mercenary use**, as you may find yourself in the same position.
 We recommend contacting an administrator if you are unsure of the skill level of the potential mercenary.